AdaCore/spark2014/lrm/source/subprograms.rst

 It follows as a consequence of these rules that the evaluation of any [SPARK] expression is side-effect free.

+We also introduce the notion of a *global item*, which is a global variable or a state abstraction (see :ref:`abstract-state`).
+Global items are presented in Global aspects (see :ref:`global-aspect`).

 .. centered:: **Extended Legality Rules**

 #.
 A function declaration shall not have a ``parameter_specification``
    with a mode of **out** or **in out**.
 This rule also applies to a subprogram_body for a function for which no explicit specification is given.

+.. centered:: **Static Semantics**

+#.
+The *final* value of a global item or parameter of a subprogram is its
+   value immediately following the successful call of the subprogram.

+#.
+The *initial* value of a global item or parameter of a subprogram is its
+   value at the call of the subprogram.

+#.
+An *output* of a subprogram is a global item or parameter whose final
+   value may be updated by a call to the subprogram.
+The result of a function is also an output.

+#.
+An *input* of a subprogram is a global item or parameter whose initial
+   value may be used in determining the final value of an output of the subprogram.

 .. todo::
    In the future we may be able to permit access and aliased formal parameter specs.
 Target: rel2+